Discover the Magic of the Eben Ice Caves in Michigan’s Upper Peninsula

 Before setting out, be sure to have an emergency kit in your car that includes blankets, water, flashlights, jumper cables, and other winter necessities.
 Michigan weather can be unpredictable and snowstorms can spring up suddenly, so it’s good to be prepared.

-Once you arrive in the town, you’ll see the yellow signs that guide you to a parking area just off Frey Road.
-The Eben Ice Caves Rd crosses a farmer’s field on a public access road and has been improved to year-round states for use of getting visitors off the side of Swajanen Rd and provides better access for local emergency first responders.
+Once you arrive in Eben Junction, you’ll see the yellow signs that guide you to a parking area just off Swajanen Road (fka Frey Rd).
+The Eben Ice Caves road crosses a farmer’s field on a public access route that has been upgraded for year-round use, improving parking and ensuring better access for emergency responders.

 If you’ve been to the Eben Ice Caves, your experience likely went something like this: You drive far out into the Upper Peninsula countryside, down a sometimes-muddy road, and parked along a farmer’s field.
 Yellow signs labeled “Ice Caves” helped point the way.
 After arriving, a parking area with portable bathrooms was available.